Ludsgit/damage/README.md

 - shred: displays current shred
 - inspect: toggles on/off display of total mod when inspecting someone
 - - (name) (server): prints total mod of name from server.
 Possible servers: "Yurian", "Seren", "Mystel", "Shakan", "Velik", "Kaia" and "Shen".
 If player is in the same server as you, server argument is not needed
-- apply: toggles on/off display fo total mod when someone applies to your party
+- apply: toggles on/off display of total mod when someone applies to your party
 - power: toggles on/off adding power to total mod calculation
-- equip (jewel.): calculates your total mod after equipping a linked ring/earring/circlet/necklace.
+- equip (jewel.): calculates your total mod after equipping a linked ring/earring/circlet/necklace
-- - - rollback/1: calculates your total mod after equipping the previous set of rolls of a linked ring/earring/circlet/necklace.
+- - - rollback/1: calculates your total mod after equipping the previous set of rolls of a linked ring/earring/circlet/necklace
-- add: displays whether stats holding is enabled, and if so displays the currently held stats.
+- add: displays whether stats holding is enabled, and if so displays the currently held stats
 - add (stat) (value): calculates total mod after adding value to stat.
 Possible stats are "cp", "pierce", "ignore", "amp", "power".
 Class passives will be applied to the added stat(s).
 Currently not supported when inspecting other players; total mod will be wrong if you inspect another type of class than your own
 - add hold: toggles on/off holding the stats added for the previous command.
-If hold is enabled, total mod calculation has to be manually requested.
+If hold is enabled, total mod calculation has to be manually requested
+- config: prints the current config values

 ### Math